EvilMuffinHa/Helium-Engine/README.md

 # Helium-Engine
-Java game engine using LWJGL
+Java game org.hl.engine.engine using LWJGL

 To run add the `-XstartOnFirstThread` to your VM options (only for Mac)